TylerNoblett/blogposts/discoverable-webauthn-go.md

 cred, err = a.Web.FinishLogin(user, *data.WebAuthNSessionData, r)
 ```
 However, it gets substantially trickier for validating the discoverable login.
 1. The first step is parsing the credential request.
-Most of the other functions we've used (FinishRegistration, BeginLogin, FinishLogin) have handled parsing for us, but here we need to parse it ourselves.
+Most of the other functions we've used (`FinishRegistration`, `BeginLogin`, `FinishLogin`) have handled parsing for us, but here we need to parse it ourselves.
 2. We then create a `userHandler` which we will allow us to get the User from our database using either the `rawID` or the `userHandle`, both of which are byte slices
 3. Pass the handle, session data, and parsed response to `ValidateDiscoverableLogin`.
 ```go